 It’s Raining Numbers!

-Students will be able to use correct ordering to count in different ways.
-Students will be able to construct a piece of raindrop artwork in which they correctly count and label the number of raindrops in a different way, ordering the numbers correctly.
-The students will be able to count to the number ten in different ways.
+- Students will be able to construct a piece of raindrop artwork in which they correctly count and label the number of raindrops and order the numbers correctly.

 - Tell your students that they are going to be counting raindrops today.

 - Drop the large model raindrops so that they fall in the middle.

 - Tell your students that the challenge is to count the raindrops in different ways.

 - Using the SMART Board, model the process of moving the raindrops, counting them, and writing the number next to the last raindrop counted.

 - Alternatively, using the paper manipulatives, have the students sit in a circle.
 Model the process of counting the raindrops, matching the correct number and saying the number as you arrange the raindrops in order.